joshbeard/joshbeard.me-website/src/uses.md

 * Keyboard: I've been using the [NuPhy Air75](https://nuphy.com/products/air75) since February 2024 and now have a couple of them with different switches.
-  I was using a [Logitech MX Mechanical Mini](https://www.logitech.com/en-us/products/keyboards/mx-mechanical.html) previously, which I wasn't complely happy with after a while.
-A required feature for me is multi-device support and a USB receiver - I don't use Bluethooth on my Linux box (battery sucks enough as it is).
+  I was using a [Logitech MX Mechanical Mini](https://www.logitech.com/en-us/products/keyboards/mx-mechanical.html) previously, which I wasn't completely happy with after a while.
+A required feature for me is multi-device support and a USB receiver - I don't use Bluetooth on my Linux box (battery sucks enough as it is).
 * Monitors: Phillips 32" 4k UHD curved, 2x Viewsonic 22" IPS 1080p, 2x
   Viewsonic 24" IPS 1080p.